Cochrane features en

 1 month 3 weeks ago

-Shorter versus longer duration antibiotic regimens for treatment of culture-positive neonatal sepsis This is a protocol for a Cochrane Review (intervention).
-The objectives are as follows: To assess the safety and effectiveness of shorter versus longer duration antibiotic regimens for the treatment of culture-positive neonatal sepsis with or without meningitis.
+Short versus long drug regimens for Chagas disease This is a protocol for a Cochrane Review (intervention).
+The objectives are as follows: To assess the effects of short versus long drug regimens (trypanocidal schemes) for Chagas disease in chronic asymptomatic stages.
 This is a protocol....

 1 month 3 weeks ago